Penfore/our-pomodoro/CONTRIBUTING.md

 1. Ensure your code follows the style guidelines
 2. Run `flutter analyze` and fix any issues
 3. Run `flutter test` and ensure all tests pass
+4. Test on both Android and iOS if possible (especially for notification features)
-4. Add tests for new functionality
+5. Add tests for new functionality
-5. Update documentation if needed
+6. Update documentation if needed
+7. Test notification permissions on real devices when applicable
-6. Rebase your branch on the latest `develop`
+8. Rebase your branch on the latest `develop`

 ### Pull Request Template